 (3) In subsections (1) and (2) references to the purposes of sport or recreation include, subject to section 23, one or both of those purposes whether or not combined with the objective of taking ducks, geese or quail for food.

 [Section 15A inserted by No. 18 of 1992 s.
-6.]
+6; amended by No. 19 of 2010 s.
+51.]

 16. Taking of protected fauna an offence

-(1) Subject to subsection (3), a person who infringes the protection conferred by subsection (1) or declared pursuant to section 14(2), by taking fauna while protected, otherwise than by —
+(1) Subject to subsection (3), a person who infringes the protection conferred by subsection (1) or declared pursuant to section 14(2) to (5), by taking fauna while protected, otherwise than by —

-the authority of a licence issued pursuant to the provisions of section 15; or
+(a) the authority of a licence issued pursuant to the provisions of section 15; or

-the authority of the provisions of section 17(2)(c), or of section 23,
+(b) the authority of the provisions of section 17(2)(c), or of section 23,

 commits an offence against this Act.

-(1a) In the case of fauna other than fauna in respect of which a declaration under section 14(2)(ba) is in operation, subsection (1) does not apply to the taking of fauna incidental to clearing referred to in section 51C(a), (b) or (c) of the Environmental Protection Act 1986.
+(1a) In the case of fauna other than fauna in respect of which a declaration under section 14(4) is in operation, subsection (1) does not apply to the taking of fauna incidental to clearing referred to in section 51C(a), (b) or (c) of the Environmental Protection Act 1986.

-(2) Subject to subsection (3), a person who fails to observe any of the restrictions placed on the taking or disposal or the taking and disposal of fauna pursuant to section 14(2) commits an offence against this Act.
+(2) Subject to subsection (3), a person who fails to observe any of the restrictions placed on the taking or disposal or the taking and disposal of fauna pursuant to section 14(2) to (5) commits an offence against this Act.

 (3) Despite subsections (1) and (2) an inspector under the Animal Welfare Act 2002, or a person assisting an inspector under that Act, may —